SuyogAM1116/educhain_project/README.md

 # EduChain: Hyperledger-Powered Decentralized University Services Management Framework

-EduChain is a decentralized framework designed to manage university services securely and transparently.
-Leveraging Hyperledger Fabric, this project eliminates paper-based inefficiencies and prevents fraud in academic credentialing through a permissioned blockchain network.
+**EduChain** is a decentralized framework designed to manage university services securely and transparently.
+Leveraging **Hyperledger Fabric**, this project eliminates paper-based inefficiencies and prevents fraud in academic credentialing through a permissioned blockchain network.

+## Abstract

+In the current educational landscape, centralized databases are vulnerable to inefficiencies, errors, and security breaches, leading to a rise in fraudulent qualifications.
+EduChain addresses these challenges by implementing a decentralized, tamper-proof ledger where only accredited institutions can issue verifiable credentials.

+The framework employs a **hybrid data architecture** to balance transparency with privacy: critical identity and accreditation data are stored on-chain, while granular logs (like daily attendance) remain off-chain, cryptographically linked via hashes.

+### Key Components

+* **UGC Management Portal:** Allows regulators to approve/reject university affiliations and monitor accreditation status.
+* **College Portal:** Enables institutions to manage faculty, enroll students, and issue digital certificates.
+* **Smart Contracts (Chaincode):** Automates logic for registration, grading, and credential issuance using Go.
+* **Hybrid Storage:** Uses a local off-chain data store for heavy datasets (attendance/grades) while anchoring their integrity proofs on the blockchain.

 ## Overview